Anderson Willinger tips for reading on summer vacation

-Anderson Willinger, executive search, recommends you following books for your summer vacation:
+Anderson Willinger, executive search, recommends the following books for your summer vacation:

 Superforcasting, Philip Tetlock